alexandrespindola/numerical-problems-go/README.md

-# Numerical Problems in Go
+# Numerical Problems in Go - DIO

 This is a simple Go application developed as an exercise for the DIO Go Developer course.